Olga Kulchynska: Career

 Kulchynska pursued her passion for theater, rather than solely chamber performances, and was accepted to the Youth Program of the Bolshoi Theater in Moscow.
 After a year of studies with the program, she was designated the third soloist for the part of Marfa in The Tsar's Bride; three days before the first performance, Kulchynska was chosen to sing the premier.
-She became a full-time soloist for the theater (from 2014-2017) and was the first performer to do so after having only one year of studies with the program.
+She became a full-time soloist for the theater (from 2014 to 2017) and was the first performer to do so after having only one year of studies with the program.

 Kulchynska has performed at Opernhaus Zürich, the Gran Teatre del Liceu in Barcelona, Bayerische Staatsoper in Munich, Opera Bastille in Paris, and the Metropolitan Opera in New York, as well as many other notable theaters across Europe.